breedx-splk/java-logs-example/README.md

 ./gradlew run
 ```

+Run that in a separate terminal and leave it open.

 The agent configuration is performed with java system properties passed on the
 commandline.
 See the [`build.gradle.kts`](build.gradle.kts) file for
 the full details, but let's go over the important parts: